 Competing interests.
-The authors declare no conflict of interest.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-The authors have received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 727680 (TotalControl).
-The authors also acknowledge funding by the European Research Council under grant agreement No. 306471 (ActiveWindFarms).
+The authors received funding from the European Union's Horizon 2020 research and innovation program under grant agreement no. 727680 (TotalControl).
+The authors also acknowledge funding by the European Research Council under grant agreement no. 306471 (ActiveWindFarms).
 The computational resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government, department EWI.